35 perfect gifts to pamper the beauty lover in your life

 Fresh Hydration Ever After Gift Set ($64; sephora.com)

 Fresh is a brand beloved for its clean and gentle skin care that's ideal for sensitive skin types.
 This set has all you need for an effective, simple skin care regimen.
-The Soy Face Cleanser and Rose Collection smells, feels and works incredibly well.
-So whether you opt to give this to someone in need of a new routine (or to yourself since you're saving $30 by purchasing the set), the products and cute packaging are sure to bring a smile to someone's face.
+The Soy Face Cleanser and Rose Collection smells and feels wonderful and works incredibly well.
+So whether you opt to give this to someone in need of a new routine (or to yourself, since you're saving $30 by purchasing the set), the products and cute packaging are sure to bring a smile to someone's face.

 Pat McGrath Labs Mothership V Eyeshadow Palette — Bronze Seduction ($125; sephora.com)